Skip to main content

 3. Flexibility

 Because P2P technology supports manual controls over bandwidth per port, it gives you the greatest possible flexibility and governance over the connection at your disposal.
+This level of control allows you to allocate bandwidth based on the specific needs of each application or user, ensuring optimal performance and resource utilization.

 4. P2P Fiber Optic Security